Cedar Ranch Labradors is located on 13 acres in beautiful Descanso, CA in the mountains of Eastern San Diego County. To the

 mature cedar and oak trees as well as an orchard of fruit trees, and a large pond that contains many fish and turtles.
 We also have a

-cow, pigs, two cats, chickens, and a 13 pound Border Terrier named Harley whose mission in life is to kill all squirrels.
-Our kennel is
+cattle, several cats, chickens, a Border Terrier named Harley whose mission in life is to kill all squirrels, and a new Rat Terrier pup

 A typical day in the life of a Cedar Ranch Labrador: